mchalapuk/offensive.js/README.md

   .has.length(10)
   (); // <- executes built assert expression
 ```
-**NOTE: Assertion will not be run in without call operator being called.**
+**NOTE: Assertion will not be run unless call operator is invoked.**

 [assertions]: #assertions
 ### Assertions